Qarj/WebImblaze/README.md

    - Navigate to http://strawberryperl.com/
    - Download and install the recommended 64 bit version of Strawberry Perl
+   - Optional: Move Strawberry Perl to start of Windows path if installation contains other Perl installs

 2. It doesn't matter where you put WebImblaze, for simplicity, put it in `C:\git`